-Whenever the need arises for a guideline to deal with a situation not covered herein, the user is encouraged to contact the Bluebook team of the Observation and Analysis Division, NGS at $\underline{ngs.bluebook@noaa.gov}$ .
+Whenever the need arises for a guideline to deal with a situation not covered herein, the user is encouraged to contact the Chief, Observation and Analysis Division, NGS.

 ABBREVIATIONS

 A list of standard abbreviations has been adopted for use in designating geodetic control points.
 These abbreviations are for terms that commonly occur in designations and are the only accepted forms of abbreviation.
 This list may be extended as the need arises.